-- a.
+a.
 The imposition of sanctions for violations of the Honor Code is within the sole discretion of the Dean.
-Specific sanctions may include but are not limited to one or more of the following: - 1. informal or formal warning; - 2. private reprimand, including a letter for the student's permanent school file, and/or notice to student organizations for the purpose of invoking paragraph (c); 3. public reprimand; - 4. public or University service; - 5. disciplinary probation; - 6. a failing grade in any course in which cheating, plagiarizing, disruptive behavior or violation of examination rules took place;
+Specific sanctions may include but are not limited to one or more of the following:

+1. informal or formal warning;

+private reprimand, including a letter for the student's permanent school file, and/or notice to student organizations for the purpose of invoking paragraph (c); public reprimand;

+4. public or University service;

+5. disciplinary probation;

+6. a failing grade in any course in which cheating, plagiarizing, disruptive behavior or violation of examination rules took place;

-- 7. suspension or loss of specific Law School benefits, privileges, memberships, and or honors, including financial aid and scholarships; - 8. suspension from the School of Law with or without a refund of tuition; and - 9. expulsion from the School of Law with or without a refund of tuition, and with or without the right to apply for re-admission at a later date. - b.
-No record or indication of a student's involvement as an accused in Council proceedings shall be made a part of the student's permanent file unless and until the Dean accepts the Hearing Panel's decision. - c.
-Notwithstanding the provisions of paragraph (a), any official student organization may suspend, expel, expel with retroactive effect, or terminate any honors accorded a member found to have violated this Code.
+7. suspension or loss of specific Law School benefits, privileges, memberships, and or honors, including financial aid and scholarships;

+8. suspension from the School of Law with or without a refund of tuition; and b.
+No record or indication of a student's involvement as an accused in Council proceedings shall be made a part of the student's permanent file unless and until the Dean accepts the Hearing Panel's decision.